UOTeachOUT is an annual summit on gender identity and sexual orientation issues in education, led by the Education Studies department.

 In 1965, pro-democracy and anti-war academics and educators staged teach-ins to break silence and address critical social issues through teaching and learning.
 These teach-ins were held in public spaces and offered as seminars to break the silence on taboo topics.
 At teach-ins information was shared with the general public in an effort to educate toward social change.

-In 2010 the Department of Education Studies began offering seminar courses on the brutalizing impacts of homophobia, sexism, racism, nationalism, classism, and ecological exploitation.
-Each of these seminar courses asked students to reach out into communities to learn about these social issues and their impacts on child development and education.
+In 2010 the Department of Education Studies and the Educational Foundations program began offering seminar courses on the brutalizing impacts of homophobia, sexism, racism, nationalism, classism, and ecological exploitation.
+Each of these "Equal Opportunity" courses asked students to reach out into communities to learn about these social issues and their impacts on child development and education.

 One of these instructors, Julie Heffernan, in her course Homophobia in Education decided to create a student outreach project titled TeachOUT through which her students would be required to "OUT" themselves as queer positive educators through a series of public projects in order to engage the community in a conversation about LGBT youth and thereby learn about homophobia.